LourdesGuaymas/LourdesGuaymas/README.md

 ###

-<p align="left">✨ Creating bugs since ...<br>  📚 I'm currently studying at a technical school specializing in programming<br>⚡Fun fact; Videogames🎮 Music🎶 Tv Series 💻Swimming 🏊 Voleyball🏐 <br>🌍Interested in learning new languages <br> Languages: Basic English and Spanish <br>📚 I'm currently learning HTMl / CSS / JS / JAVA / PHP / MYSQL / C++ / PYTHON  ...<br>📒 I have worked on various projects where I have applied my knowledge and gained experience in teamwork.<br>📑I stand out in my ability to solve problems and focus on code quality.<br><br>🎯 Goals: I am looking for opportunities to grow professionally and collaborate on exciting projects....<br> 💻I am an enthusiastic and creative developer, with skills in web development and object-oriented programming</p>
+<p align="left">✨ Creating bugs since ...<br>  📚 I'm currently studying at a technical school specializing in programming<br>⚡Fun fact; Videogames🎮 Music🎶 Tv Series 💻Swimming 🏊 Voleyball🏐 <br>🌍Interested in learning new languages <br>🌍Learned language: Basic English and Spanish <br>📚 I'm currently learning HTMl / CSS / JS / JAVA / PHP / MYSQL / C++ / PYTHON  ...<br>📒 I have worked on various projects where I have applied my knowledge and gained experience in teamwork.<br>📑I stand out in my ability to solve problems and focus on code quality.<br><br>🎯 Goals: I am looking for opportunities to grow professionally and collaborate on exciting projects....<br> 💻I am an enthusiastic and creative developer, with skills in web development and object-oriented programming</p>

 ###